wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/build-more-flows/includes/10-flow-integrate-powerapps.md

 ![Integrate flow shows a cube, comment bubble, cloud, email, and spreadsheet all coming out of a folder.](../media/FlowPlan.png)

+But Microsoft Power Platform with Power Automate, Power Apps, and Power BI along with tools like Microsoft SharePoint make it all easier.
+Together, these apps and services provide these advantages:

 - The data can easily be tapped.
 - Critical business decisions can be made more quickly and more intelligently.